 MIA BROWN is a second year graduate student at the Space Policy Institute where she concentrates in international space policy and risk management.
 She recently graduated with an M.A. in Historical Studies from the University of Maryland, Baltimore County (UMBC) where she completed her masters thesis on President Johnson's career in space policy throughout the developments and formalization of the 1967 Outer Space Treaty.
 Mia also received her B.A. in Political Science with a minor in History from UMBC.
 During her undergraduate career she studied European politics at the Anglo American University in Prague and intensive Chinese language studies at the Beijing Language and Culture University.
 She's worked at various organizations in Washington, DC and abroad, such as the Office of International and Interagency Relations at NASA HQ, Arianespace, and the United Nations Office for Disarmament Affairs in Vienna, Austria.
 Currently, she is an intern at the Strategic Analysis and Negotiations Division within the FCC's International Bureau.
 Mia is the Managing Editor for the print edition of the Elliott School's academic journal, the International Affairs Review, and serves as Vice-Chair of the Science and Technology Global 2015 Consortium.

 THOMAS CHINICK is a second year student at the Space Policy Institute.
-He graduated from the University of Denver in June of 2013 with a B.A. in International Studies (concentrated on the Global Political Economy) and Asian Studies, for which he completed a thesis on coping and healing in the aftermath of Hiroshima.
-While at DU, Tom founded a student-led environmental awareness group, interned with the International Center for Appropriate and Sustainable Technology (iCAST), and studied at Kansai Gaidai in Japan for a semester.
-He is currently an intern in the Space Division of Aerospace Industries Association, Satellite Industry Association, conducted research for Dr. Henry Hertzfeld at SPI, and is currently interning at NASA's Office of International and Interagency Relations.
+He graduated from the University of Denver in June of 2013 with a B.A. in International Studies and Asian Studies, for which he completed a thesis on coping and healing in the aftermath of Hiroshima.
+While at DU, Tom founded a student-led environmental awareness group, and studied at Kansai Gaidai in Japan for a semester.
+Since beginning his studies at the Space Policy Institute, he has interned at Aerospace Industries Association, Satellite Industry Association, conducted research for Dr. Henry Hertzfeld at SPI, and is currently interning at NASA's Office of International and Interagency Relations.
 Tom is also conducting research on the Super 301 trade agreement with Japan.